Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Are you seeking a VPN and don’t mind losing out on some 2FA options?
 Dashlane offers a plan for you.
 Are you picky about your security and want as many options as possible?
 Keeper may fit the bill in your case.

 However, we have to pick one winner, and in this case, the margin was super slim — Dashlane pulls ahead with a fractional lead over Keeper.
-It does most of what Keeper does at less cost and has more plans for more people.

 How I Evaluated Dashlane vs. Keeper